You are here

 Licentiate in Sacred Theology (S.T.L.)
 FAQ

-Sacred Heart Major Seminary is excited to offer a new Licentiate in Sacred Theology (S.T.L.) in the New Evangelization The program blends online learning with a limited on-campus requirement and, at this time, is open only to Catholic priests.
+Sacred Heart Major Seminary is excited to offer a Licentiate in Sacred Theology (S.T.L.) in the New Evangelization.
+The program blends online learning with a limited on-campus requirement.

 Like the traditional format, the Licentiate in Sacred Theology (S.T.L.) is a post-graduate pontifical degree in pastoral theology with a focus on the New Evangelization.
 The Pontifical University of St. Thomas (the Angelicum) in Rome confers the degree through Sacred Heart’s faculty.